FREE WEBINAR: A Career in Hypno-CBT®? Register here

 A vocational course is a training programme which focuses more on practical work, rather than traditional academic exams.
 The ‘Vocational' part of the name refers to the fact that this course prepares you for a vocation – a particular skillset required in different types of jobs.

-What are the practical implications of being qualified at Level 4 or Level 5?
+What are the practical implications of being qualified at Level 5?

 Example of cases you could be working with: